magarittenguyen/ST558_Project3_GroupF/README.md

 and testing set.
 Use p = 0.7.

-Here, we are splitting our created data, Lifestyle, into a training and test set with p=0.7.
+Here, we are splitting our created data, Lifestyle, into a training and test set with p = 0.7.
 These datasets will be called `LifestyleTrain` and `LifestyleTest`.

 Note: a seed was set for reproduciblility purposes.